Indiana’s Medicaid Waiver Programs:

 The Family Supports Waiver- Fast Facts:

-• Provides a new service called Participant Assistance and Care which provides another level of support for the individual in their own home or in the family home;
+• Provides a newer service called Participant Assistance and Care which provides another level of support for the individual in their own home or in the family home;

 • Provides Case Management as a distinct activity to waiver participants; and

-Below are all services that are covered under Indiana’s Family Supports Waiver:
+Below are all services that are approved under Indiana’s Family Supports Waiver as of July 2015:

 • Case Management